THR Gegar

-Gegar (THR Gegar) is a Malaysian Malay language radio station operated by Astro Radio Sdn.
-Bhd.
+THR Gegar (formelry known as Gegar from 2018 until 13 February 2025) is a Malaysian Malay language radio station operated by Astro Radio.
 The radio station targets East Coast Peninsular listeners and plays music from local artists, as well as some Islamic-related content.
 In late 2017, the former THR Gegar is rated as the No. 1 radio brand in the East Coast with 2.8 million weekly listeners by the GfK's Wave 2 Radio Audience Measurement (RAM).
 The rebranding on 1 January 2018 removed the "THR" name from Gegar, and the change also happened to Raaga.
+However the "THR" name were reverted from August 2024 onwards, with the new logo used from 13 February 2025.

-From July 2018, Gegar broadcasts from 02:00 to 06:00 on Raaga's FM frequencies was discontinued, and the latter became 24 hours.
+From July 2018, THR Gegar broadcasts from 02:00 to 06:00 on Raaga's FM frequencies was discontinued, and the latter became 24 hours.
 Previously, 24 hour broadcasts of Raaga were only available through online and Astro channel 859.

-Gegar's frequencies are only broadcast in the East Coast of Peninsular Malaysia and not in other states.
+THR Gegar's frequencies are only broadcast in the East Coast of Peninsular Malaysia and not in other states.